dreamworkerln/StarGame/readme.md

 Anti-missile system also help against inbound missiles on long range.
 Doesn’t shoot at your missiles, but can unintentionally shoot them down.

-Force shield can repulse several (~6) tangent hit or ~3 direct hit (fired from enemy ship flying towards you) by shell.
+Force shield can repulse many (~7) tangent hit or ~2-3 direct hit (fired from enemy ship flying towards you) by shell.
 It's slowly regenerating to full charge, changing self colour.
-Doesn’t repulse you shells so be careful.
+Also it repulse missiles (~1) but ineffective on counter course inbound.

 Green curve - you trajectory in planet gravity force.
 Blue curve - you shell trajectory in planet gravity force.

-Experimental: now shield can repulse tangent  missile hit (~1) then need recharging.

 // -------------------------------------------------------------------------------------------------